ncatlab/nlab-content/pages/7/7/9/8/18977/content.md

 * {#Comp16} _Compositionality_, [workshop](https://simons.berkeley.edu/workshops/logic2016-3) hosted at UC Berkeley in 2016.

-* _Compositionality_  is also the name of a [journal](http://www.compositionality-journal.org/) whose aim is to publish papers in this area.
+* _Compositionality_  is also the name of a [journal](http://www.compositionality-journal.org/) whose aim is to publish papers about compositional phenomena, construed broadly.

 ## References